marwhals/kafka-reference/kafka-beginners/kafkaBasicsNotes.md

 ### Delivery semantics for consumers
 - By default, Java Consumers will automatically commit offsets (at least once)
 - There are 3 delivery semantics if you choose to commit manually
-- At lead once (usually preferred)
+- At least once (usually preferred)
   - Offsets are committed after the message is processed
   - If the processing goes wrong, the message will be read again
   - This can result in duplicate processing of messages.
 Make sure the processing is *idempotent* (running the same action again won't change the result)